Brief biography of Hanumath devotees

 Birth of Narayan

-In the year 1620 all arrangements were made for Narayan’s wedding.
+In the year 1620, all arrangements were made for Narayan’s wedding.
 He sat in front of the bride.
-There was a screen between the bridegroom and the bride.
-When the priests started chanted "Sawadhan!" which means ‘alert oh!
-Bridegroom’, Narayan vanished in a twinkling of an eye.
+As a part of the wedding ritual, a screen was placed between the bridegroom and the bride.
+And when the priests started chanting "Sawadhan!" which means 'alert, oh!
+Bridegroom’, Narayan vanished from the scene in a twinkling of an eye.

 Renunciation

 From there he went to village Takli near Nasik.
 There he practiced meditation of Gayatri and Rama Mantra.
-He chanted the mantras in knee-deep water from early morning till noon.
-BY raising alms he took his prasad, he attended spiritual discourses in his free time.
+He chanted the mantras standing in knee-deep water from early morning till noon.
+By raising alms, he took his prasad and attended spiritual discourses in his free time.
 The discoursers were at various temples in Nasik and Panchavati.

-Ramdas also studied Sanskrit and copied in his own hand the Ramayana of Valmiki.
+SRI SAMARTH RAMDAS Ramdas also studied Sanskrit and copied the Ramayana of Valmiki in his own handwriting.
 His manuscript of Valmiki Ramayan is still preserved in the collection of Sri S.S.
 Dev of Dhubliah.
 This shows his knowledge of Sanskrit; he got the blessings of Sri Ram after a rigorous penance of ‘rama japa’ for twelve years.
-Later he came to be known as SAMARTH RAMDAS.
-This mantra of thirteen letters "Sri Ram Jaya Ram Jaya Jaya Ram" was chanted by him thirteen lakhs of times at Tafali, near Nasik, on the banks of the Godavari.
+Later, he came to be known as Samarth Ramdas.
+This mantra of thirteen letters, "Sri Ram Jaya Ram Jaya Jaya Ram," was chanted by him thirteen lakh times at Takali, near Nasik, on the banks of the Godavari.

 Pilgrimage

-On attaining twenty four, he started for pilgrimage, moved to all corners of India such as Nasik, Haridwar, Kasi, etc., for nearly twelve years.
-The tradition says, that Lord Panduranga Vittal Himself appeared before Ramdas and took him for the visit to Pandharpur and gave him dharshan as Sri Rama.
+On attaining the age of twenty-four, he started moving on pilgrimage and for nearly twelve years travelled all over India, such as Haridwar, Kasi, etc. The tradition says that Lord Panduranga Vittal Himself appeared before Ramdas and took him for the visit to Pandharpur and gave him dharshan as Sri Rama.
 In Pandharpur, Ramdas came in contact with Tukaram and other saints of Pandharpur.
-Both the saints had spread the message of bakthi by traveling together.
+Both the saints had spread the message of Bakthi by travelling together.

-It is said that Sri Genasha, the presiding deity of Mayureswar alias Moorey goen had given dharshan to these saints as Panduranga Vittal and Sri Rama at the same time.
-Even today the invoking prayer of Sri Genasha at this temple is the one that was composed by Ramdas.
-In his pilgrimages, Ramdas observed and studied the social, political and economic conditions of Indians and their utter helplessness in life.
+On an occasion, when these two were on pilgrimage to Moorey Geon, Sri Genasha, the presiding deity of Mayureswar had given dharshan to these saints as Panduranga Vittal and Sri Rama at the same time.
+Even today, the invoking prayer of Sri Genasha at this temple is the one that was composed by Ramdas.
+In his pilgrimages, Ramdas observed and studied the social, political, and economic conditions of Indians and their utter helplessness in life.
 He started the mission for the upliftment of mankind.

-Ramdas went about preaching his philosophy, along the banks of river Krishna between Mahabaleswar and Kholapur.
-At Singanvadi, Ramdas met Chatrapati veer Shivaji, the then ruler of Maharashtra.
+Ramdas went about preaching his philosophy along the banks of the Krishna River between Mahabaleswar and Kholapur.
+At Singanvadi, Ramdas met Chhatrapati Veer Shivaji, the then ruler of Maharashtra.

 Shivaji became an ardent devotee of Ramadas.
-Being an ardent devotee of Sri Rama and Maruti (Anjenaya) he installed shrines of Rama at Champavati, and established eleven principal seats of Maruthi.
-At that time Shivaji’s rule some territories were under the tyranny of foreign rulers.
-In adopting the principals of his Guru Samarth Ramdas, he was able to bring peace and harmony to his country and country men.
+Being an ardent devotee of Sri Rama and Maruti (Anjenaya), he installed shrines of Rama at Champavati and established eleven principal seats of Maruthi.
+At that time, under Shivaji’s rule, some territories were under the tyranny of foreign rulers.
+In adopting the principals of his Guru Samarth Ramdas, he was able to bring peace and harmony to his country and countrymen.

 Teachings and Religious Activity

-His inspiring teachings in pragmatic treatise 'Dasbodh' were written at 'Shivthar' a place, which is virtually heaven on earth.
-The literary works of Ramdas such as Dasabodh, Manache Shlok (verse addressed to the mind), Karunashtakas (hymns to God) and Ramayana (describing only the conquest of Lanka by Sri Rama and the vanquishing of Ravana) are very popular.
-To men really interested in his teachings, he gave the “thryodhashari “ Mantra "Sri Ram Jaya Ram Jaya Jaya Ram".
+Sri Samarth Ramdas: Guru of Chatrapati Shivaji His inspiring teachings in the pragmatic treatise 'Dasbodh' were written at 'Shivthar' a place, which is virtually heaven on earth.
+The literary works of Ramdas such as Dasabodh, Manache Shlok (verse addressed to the mind), Karunashtakas (hymns to God), and Ramayana (describing only the conquest of Lanka by Sri Rama and the vanquishing of Ravana) are very popular.
+To men really interested in his teachings, he gave the “thryodhashari“ mantra "Sri Ram Jaya Ram Jaya Jaya Ram.".

 Ramdas had many disciples, including many noble women.
 The women disciples were also expert preachers and were virtuous.
 Ramdas sent his disciples to all parts of India to spread the Hindu religion.
 His disciples and Mutts in the North directly or indirectly helped Shivaji and his work.
-Ramdas's organisation had spread to South also and with Thanjavur as the center.
+Ramdas's organisation had spread to the south also, with Thanjavur as the center.
 Ramdas appointed Bhimaswami, his direct disciple, as the Mahant of the Thanjavur Mutt.

 Mukti Days

-In his last days Ramdas devoted his time to literary activity and building up of his mutt in various corners of India.
-It was as a tribute to Ramdas's extraordinary patience and determination in rehabilitating the Hindu religion in India that people named him Samarth (all-powerful) Ramdas, a name that he richly deserved.
-This great Guru of Maharashtra breathed his last on the 'Navami' in 'Maagh', 1681 at Sajjangad, near Satara, a fortress, which was given to him by Shivaji for his residence.
-His samadhi at Sajjangad, inspires devotees for self elevation and supreme excellence in every segment of life.
+In his last days, Ramdas devoted his time to literary activity and building up his mutt in various corners of India.
+It was as a tribute to Ramdas's extraordinary patience and determination in restoring the glory of the Hindu religion in India that people named him Samarth (all-powerful) Ramdas, a name that he richly deserved.
+This great Guru of Maharashtra breathed his last on the 'Navami' in 'Maagh', 1681, at Sajjangad, near Satara, a fortress, which was given to him by Shivaji for his residence.
+His samadhi at Sajjangad inspires the devotees for self-elevation and supreme excellence in every segment of life.

 || Sri Ram Jaya Ram Jaya Jaya Ram ||